Back-action supercurrent diodes

-This scheme is implemented with a nanosized constriction of a superconducting stripe patterned from a niobium (Nb) thin film.
-Such type of weak link, called Dayem bridge, has shown a reduction of the critical currents up to full suppression under the action of a strong gating effect~\cite{pao19,pug20,pao21}.
-Next to other metallic platforms, such as superconducting nanowires~\cite{sim18,ale21,rit22}, superconductor-normal metal-superconductor Josephson junctions~\cite{sim19,apr21}, and hybrid semiconductor-superconductor weak links~\cite{aka96,doh05,jar06,dam06,xia06,cho13}, Dayem bridges typically display larger critical currents, often reaching fractions of mA, which translate into higher transconductance $g_m$ and, ultimately, in improved diode efficiencies.
-A micrograph of a typical diode sample is shown in Fig.~\ref{implementation1}c.
+A micrograph of a typical supercurrent rectifier sample is shown in Fig.~\ref{implementation1}c.
 A constant-thickness strip of niobium (orange) is interrupted by a constriction of length $l\sim 80$ nm and width $w\sim 180$ nm.
 A side electrode (cyan colored) is placed at a distance $g \sim$ 50\,nm.
 See Ref.~\cite{mar23} and Methods for basic electrical characterizations and further fabrication details.
 Figure~\ref{implementation1}d displays the modulation of the average critical current $\langle I_c\rangle=(I_c^++|I_c^-|)/2$ as a function of the gate bias $V_g^0$ at $T\simeq1$\,K. As in former experiments, a plateau is followed by a bipolar decay of the critical current, which is roughly linear in gate voltage $V_g^0$ up to its full suppression at $|V_g^0|\simeq40$\,V. The critical current modulation occurs along with a tiny gate-delivered leakage current of a few pA at the onset of the damp of $ I_c $ up to a few nA at full suppression (see Supplementary Figure\,1).